Custom Building a Motorcycle

 1. Title of Ownership

+Whether you purchase a new frame or build your own homemade frame, there are forms you must fill.
 If you purchase a frame with VIN, things get easier.
-Also, take your local department seriously as a key partner in this process.
+Always treat your local registration office as a key partner in this process.

 2. Custom Motorcycle Safety Inspection